hdboye/hdboye/README.md

 ### hi
 so i do shit, this is the shit i do
-- tiny bit of html css js bullshit
+- bit of nodejs and python
 - funny haxe (mostly flixel) stuff
 - funky friday night game
 ### socials